-The right equipment will remove much of the stress from growing and help you achieve better yields.
+Having the right equipment while growing cannabis will remove much of the stress and help you achieve better yields.

 This grow room equipment checklist covers everything you need for a highly efficient grow room.

 I’ll cover what each item is for, why you should use it, and if there are any budget-friendly alternatives.

 If you think I’ve missed anything ( or you prefer another bit of equipment to the one recommended ) please let me know in the comments below!

 The Grow Room Equipment Checklist

 Here’s a quick look at the items in our grow room supplies list.

 I’ll cover each bit of equipment in more detail below.